JohnAustinDev/osis-converters/ReadMe.md

 ### SUB-PUBLICATIONS
 A Bible translation may have been published in multiple parts, such as a Penteteuch publication and a Gospels publication.
 These are referred to as sub-publications.
 Conversions may output electronic publications for each sub-publication, in addition to the whole.
 They may also output single Bible book electronic publications.
 Each electronic publication will include reference materials that fall within its scope.

 A sub-publication is added to a project by putting those SFM files which are part of the sub-publication in subdirectory `<main-module> / sfm / <scope>` where `<scope>` is the scope of the sub-publication (see `./bin/convert -h scope`).
+The scope may be prepended with a 2 digit number followed by '_' to order the sub-publications within the whole translation.

 ### HELP